QuentinRa/blog.quentinra.dev/operating-systems/networking/protocols/ftp.md

 <div class="row row-cols-md-2"><div>

 File Transfer Protocol (FTP) is a widely used protocol to transfer files.
-It's mostly used externally, unlike Samba or NFS.
+It's mostly used externally, unlike SMB or NFS.

 🐊️ **Ports**: 21 (TCP/control), and 20 (TCP/data)